-She is the most well-known lady in the world for his work with the Bigcommwerce.
-Wallace knows how to create compelling content to drag the audience and way captivated the internet.
+She is the most well-known lady in the world for her work with the Bigcommwerce.
+Wallace knows how to create compelling content to drag the audience and the way captivated the internet.

 She covered all hidden audience needs, fear, and understands how e-commerce really works for the business.